rpetrano/docker-full-host-virt/README.md

 TODO
 ====

- * Enable AXFR DNS queries to enable listing all domains in a  DNS zone.
-With this you won't need to specify container names in run.sh, and you'll have to change only one file when you want to change container definitions.

  * Enable running a new container whose name is not in the zone files.
 Create a DDNS service for it: fetch its IP via local DHCP server, and register to it to the DNS server.

  * Make installation easier?